pereiramemo/bgcpred/README.md

 This R package contains the functions and models to train and predict the relative counts of biosynthetic gene cluster classes in metagenomic data.
 This package is the core of the [ufBGCtoolbox](https://github.com/pereiramemo/ufBGCtoolbox) BGC class RCs prediction module.

+bgcpred contains the BGC class RC models and the functions and datasets to train an test the models.
+In [Traning-your-data](https://rawgit.com/pereiramemo/ufBGCtoolbox/master/machine_leaRning/bgcpred_workflow.html) we show the analysis workflow necessay to train and test your models.

 ### a)
 ![Training workflow](https://github.com/pereiramemo/bgcpred/blob/master/images/training_models_workflow.png)